 I cut two bars to make four shorter bars and slipped them over the four sides of the greeting card.

 I didn't need a bar on the folded side but I used it anyway because it made all of the sides uniformly rigid.
-I could have left if off if I wanted to clip my chart to the folded edge, but I found it more convenient to just slip one edge of the chart under one of the binder bars.
+And it is also comes in handy to tuck in a chart or a plastic magnet.

 That first project where I used a mat was also the first project where I stitched some guide lines on the fabric before I did any cross stitching.
 On the next one I used sewing thread to stitch a 10 by 10 grid on the fabric.
 I noticed that having a grid certainly cut down on the errors, and I really don't enjoy fixing errors when I am stitching 22 Xs per inch with a single strand of floss.